core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 ## Client Aliveness {#ssec-client-aliveness}

-Building on {{Section 12.5 of RFC8613}}, a server may use the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} to verify the aliveness of the client that originated a received request, by using the approach described in {{sec-synch-challenge-response}} of this specification.
+Building on {{Section 12.5 of RFC8613}}, a server may use the CoAP Echo Option {{I-D.ietf-core-echo-request-tag}} to verify the aliveness of the client that originated a received request, by using the approach described in {{sec-synch-challenge-response}} of this document.

 ## Cryptographic Considerations {#ssec-crypto-considerations}